vc12345679/NI_GPIB_ENET_Py3/README.md

 The protocol works on Layer 2 (Data link layer), which means we cannot read/write the raw packets via Python3's builtin module `socket` on Windows.
 But it's doable on Linux.
 Please refer to https://www.cloudshark.org/captures/c6729d0fc558 for the details of the RARP request/reply packets.

 #### Example RARP reply packet
-Just an example, in my case
+For example, in my case

 | Item  | MAC Addr | IP | IP(hex) |
 | ------------- | ------------- | ------------- | ------------- |